CodeYourFuture/syllabus/docs/js-core-1/week-2/lesson.md

 ### Exercise (10 mins)

-Write a function which takes your **students** array as an input.
-In the function, use a for loop to **iterate** over the array and print the name of each student to the console.
+Write a function which takes your **trainees** array as an input.
+In the function, use a for loop to **iterate** over the array and print the name of each trainee to the console.

 ### Exercise - extra credit (20 mins)